guerragiancarlo8/C-Based-Operating-System/README.md

 C-Based-Operating-System
 ========================

 Note: In it's current state the OS won't work.
-It needs the simulator which I will upload soon.
+Please visit blackware.org in order to attain the Computer Simulator which can run this OS.

 Has all the capabilities of a CP/M-like OS.